Quantum Complex-Valued Self-Attention Model: Methodology

-To further improve the expressiveness of the quantum self-attention mechanism, we introduce the Multi-Head Attention mechanism.
+\textbf{Quantum Multi-Head Self-Attention Mechanism}: To further improve the expressiveness of the quantum self-attention mechanism, we introduce the Multi-Head Attention mechanism.
 In the classical Transformer model, multi-head self-attention captures different feature representations through parallel self-attention heads, boosting the model’s capability.
 We adopt a similar approach in the quantum self-attention mechanism by implementing multi-head self-attention using multiple independent CLCUs operations.

 Specifically, consider $H$ self-attention heads, each with its own set of attention weights $\{\gamma^{(h)}\}_{h=0}^{H-1}$ and corresponding quantum states $\{\ket{G^{(h)}}\}_{h=0}^{H-1}$.
 Then, through CLCUs operations, we weight and sum all $\ket{G^{(h)}}$ states to form the final global quantum state: